alexmj212/resume/README.md

 Alex Johnson
 ============

+Seeking a Software Developer position in Lexington, KY

 ##Summary

 * Diverse skills in several software development fields, with a primary focus on front-end and back-end web development.